-This programme provides students with a well-rounded business education which specializes in supply chain management and analytics.
-The curriculum aims at developing students’ skills and knowledge in business and supply chain analytics, information technology and innovation, operations and cross-functional management, international business, and transport logistics so as to meet the current and future needs of logistics and supply chain related industries.
-The programme emphasizes active student participation and industry collaboration.
+This programme provides students with a well-rounded business education specialising in supply chain management and analytics.
+The curriculum aims to develop students’ skills and knowledge in business and supply chain analytics, information technology and innovation, operations and cross-functional management, international business, and transport logistics to meet the current and future needs of logistics and supply chain related industries.
+The programme emphasises active student participation and industry collaboration.

-The programme curriculum is designed to satisfy the demand of logistics and supply chain related industries by producing graduates with knowledge and analytical skills for managing the global flows of goods in the supply chain.
-In particular, this programme develops students’ awareness of the technologies and innovations in supply chain management and facilitates them to apply their knowledge and skills in coping with various supply chain challenges.
+The programme curriculum is designed to satisfy the demand of logistics and supply chain related industries by producing graduates with knowledge and analytical skills to manage the global flows of goods in the supply chain.
+In particular, this programme develops students’ awareness of the technologies and innovations in supply chain management and helps them to apply their knowledge and skills to cope with various supply chain challenges.

 It combines Core Subjects in supply chain management and analytics (e.g., supply chain analytics, logistics technologies and distribution management, digital procurement management, etc…) and a wide range of Elective Subjects in three areas, namely technologies and analytics, supply chain management and international shipping and aviation logistics.